When it comes to selling or buying a home, timing really can be everything.

 Economists from Freddie Mac and the Mortgage Banker’s Association predict that interest rates would rise to 4.9% by the end of 2018, and continue to rise throughout 2019.

 The Market for Buyers and Sellers in 2019

 Rising interest rates make it difficult to sustain a seller’s market—especially in cities with houses hitting astronomical prices, like Los Angeles.
 In cities like that, you are seeing people pack up and move to more affordable locations—like Idaho and Arizona.

 If you’re planning on selling your house soon, now’s your moment.
 The decline hasn’t completely taken hold and prices are still high enough to make a profit.

-If you’re planning on buying a house, now is also the time.
-Unfortunately, with rising interest rates, even if the price of houses even out into more of a buyer’s market, you’ll still be paying about the same when you factor interest in.
+Somewhat counterintuitively, if you’re planning on buying a house, now is also the best time to make a move.
+Unfortunately, with rising interest rates, even if the price of houses level out into more of a buyer’s market, you’ll still be paying about the same when you factor interest in.

 Now is also the time to buy into a real estate investment if you have cash.
 As prices begin their decent and interest rates climb, you can snatch homes for a great deal without the hassle of taking out a loan with a hefty interest rate.

 Even if you are just able to put down a large down payment on your house—anything you can do to lower the interest rate is a smart move if you are planning on buying soon.